mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 However, it also means that node_ids and edge_ids in RustworkX subgraphs are also sequential integers with no gaps starting at 0 - which means that the node_ids for the same node might be different in a subgraph containing that node than in that same node's id in the parent graph.
-This can cause some headaches pretty big headaches for anyone working with them, but we anticipate that most users will not need to deal with this pain-point.
+This can cause some pretty big headaches for anyone working with them, but we anticipate that most users will not need to deal with this pain-point.

 There are two major issues that result from subgraphs having new node_ids and edge_ids: